01 Demon Needs a War

 There was a pause while the Vice President was connected to Downing Street.

 Once connected, the Vice President snarled into his speaker-phone, “Jack, its Dick Cheney.
 I need your help.
 We’re trying to sell some light armor in Central Asia.
 Yeah, MRAPs.
 I know they’re only good for crushing civilian unrest, but that’s what my clients want me to sell.
 I’m sending an agent named Shively to Uzbekistan to broker the deal.
 Can your people help?
 Of course you’ll get a cut.
 Would you prefer arms sales, land-rights or kickbacks?
 I agree.
 Arms sales are cleanest.
 We’ll settle the details when we meet at the next G7.
 Sure.
-What was her name, again?
-Evensong.
+What your agent’s name, again?
+Adelia?
 My man’s named Shively.
 My admin Marg will set things up.”

 The VP hung up, scribbled some names onto a piece of paper, and then turned to me.
 “Shively, here’s a list of contacts.
 Let Margaret know if you need anything.
 And I mean anything.
 Demon is an important client.”